sauerma/ESI_21_Prod_Frontend/README.md

 This is the frontend git repository of team production.

-- URL TO Production Page: https://master.d3a3d0dkip3odg.amplifyapp.com/
+- URL to Production Page: https://master.d3a3d0dkip3odg.amplifyapp.com/
-- URL TO WHOLE PROJECT: http://yourshirt.epizy.com/
+- URL to whole project: http://yourshirt.epizy.com/

 ## Demo